pushingcee/worksheet-generator/README.md

 ### Additonal information - a.k.a Yap
 Nowadays I'm a backend developer and this project is done as a refresher of my vanilla javascript, css and some html.
 It was pleasantly surprising that even a simple front-end project greatly benefitted my understanding of:
-- webpack, I've worked with it when using angular, but this was the first time I looked below the surface
+- Webpack, I've worked with it when using angular, but this was the first time I looked below the surface.
 - Github Actions, their docs are amazing
 - HTML5 Canvas, [This is the best canvas resource I found]([https://bucephalus.org/text/CanvasHandbook/CanvasHandbook.html#strokerectxywh](https://bucephalus.org/text/CanvasHandbook/CanvasHandbook.html))
 In the future I might write a series of posts on how the core functionalities of this project can be done, but it's unlikely